kaandincer/speechToText/README.md

   <li>
     SpeechToText with UI: The full-function transciber with an UI for users to interact with.
 All files in the folder convert speech to text in real-time using Assembly AI's API.
 The files are as below:
     <ul>
-      &ensp<li> speechToText_App.py: The final version of the UI.
+      <li> speechToText_App.py: The final version of the UI.
 It transcribes speech to text in real-time, and when recording is stopped converts the text output to a downloadable txt file. <br></li>
-      &ensp<li> speech_recognition.py: Has a basic Ui of starting recording by clicking abutton, outputting speech as text on the page, and stopping recording (and the program). <br> </li>
+      <li> speech_recognition.py: Has a basic Ui of starting recording by clicking abutton, outputting speech as text on the page, and stopping recording (and the program). <br> </li>
     </ul>
   </li><br>
   <li>AssembleAI: The real-time speech to text transcriber that has all the necessary functionality but no UI, so the transcription is done in the terminal. </li><br>